AndrewJVella/Keybird-Password-Manager/README.txt

 A notepad file is editable from the File Menu.
 Store usernames, passwords, and other things here and they will be encrypted in the same manner as other files (protection from accidents, not attacks).

-Web Repl:
-Use the repl when you leave this app at home.
-If you need a password quickly, use your key.
-Nothing is saved on the repl.

 -EDIT MODE (HOW TO USE NANO)-
 Nano is a text editor that runs on linux.
 It can also run on the Windows Linux Subsystem.
 Keybird uses nano to edit the (unencrypted) contents of a file.
 The File Edit Mode opens the nano text editor after writing unencrypted file